yyzpiero/AsynRL/README.md

-General advice when using Reinforcement Learning
-Which algorithm should I use?
-Tips and Tricks when creating a custom environment Tips and Tricks when implementing an RL algorithm Reinforcement Learning Resources
-RL Algorithms
-Reproducibility
-Examples

 ## Background
 Asynchronous-Reinforcement-Learning is used for the research of network attack and can be used with [EVO-PopulationBasedTraining](https://github.com/yyzpiero/EVO-PopulationBasedTraining).
 Asynchronous-Reinforcement-Learning is based on [Sample-Factory](https://github.com/alex-petrenko/sample-factory), which is based on the APPO (Asynchronous Proximal Policy Optimization) algorithm.
 Sample-Factory is proposed in the paper "Sample Factory: Egocentric 3D Control From Pixels at 100000 FPS with Asynchronous Reinforcement Learning" by Aleksei Petrenko et al. in 2020.
 It is a high-throughput training system optimized for a single-machine setting and can achieve throughput higher than 100000 environment frames/second on non-trivial control problems in 3D without sacrificing sample efficiency.
 Asynchronous-Reinforcement-Learning  transform Sample-Factory (1.23.0) to interface  ,with  the same performance as Sample-factory and can support APPO、A3C、IMPALA.